google/eng-practices/review/emergencies.md

 -   Wanting to launch this week rather than next week (unless there is some actual [hard deadline](#deadlines) for launch such as a partner agreement).
--   The developer has worked on a feature for a very long time and they really want to get the CL in.
+-   The developer has worked on a feature for a very long time and they really want to get the PR in.
 -   The reviewers are all in another timezone where it is currently nighttime or they are away on an off-site.
--   It is the end of the day on a Friday and it would just be great to get this CL in before the developer leaves for the weekend.
+-   It is the end of the day on a Friday and it would just be great to get this PR in before the developer leaves for the weekend.
--   A manager says that this review has to be complete and the CL checked in today because of a [soft (not hard) deadline](#deadlines).
+-   A manager says that this review has to be complete and the PR checked in today because of a [soft (not hard) deadline](#deadlines).
--   Rolling back a CL that is causing test failures or build breakages.
+-   Rolling back a PR that is causing test failures or build breakages.

 And so on.